-Verification of Compliance (name/date) Timing Prior to issuance of grading permit Prior to issuance of grading permit Responsible Party for Compliance Owner/ applicant Owner/ applicant Compliance or Monitoring Actions to be performed.
-Where applicable, a certified professional is required for action to be accepted.
-Monitoring Action #1: Prior to the issuance of a grading permit, the applicant/owner shall submit plans for an engineered slope protection system as recommended in the Geologic and Soils Engineering Report (LIB090426) to the RMA-Planning Department and RMA-Building Services Director for review and approval.
+Verification Of Compliance (name date) Ċ. Prior to issuance of grading permit Prior to issuance of grading permit Prior to the issuance of demolition permit Responsible Rarn for Compliance Owner/ applicant Owner/ applicant Owner/ applicant Monitoring Action #1: Prior to the issuance of a grading permit, the applicant/owner shall submit plans for an engineered slope protection system as recommended in the Geologic and Soils Engineering Report (LIB090426) to the RMA-Planning Department and RMA-Building Services Director for review and approval.
 If the protection system will be constructed within 10 feet of any protected tree provide evidence that a licensed professional arborist has reviewed the plans and that any recommendations made by the arborist have been incorporated into the plans.
 Monitoring Action #2: Prior to issuance of a grading permit, if the protection system will be constructed within 10 feet of any protected tree and recommendations for tree protection have been incorporated into the plans, provide a copy of a contract with the licensed professional arborist for monitoring that portion of the construction.
-Conditions of Approval and/or Mitigation Measures and Responsible Land Use Department MM007 - SHORING SYSTEM In order to mitigate the potential for collapse of temporary construction slopes, prior to issuance of a grading permit, the applicant/owner shall submit plans for an engineered slope protection system (shoring and bracing) to the RMA-Planning Department and RMA-Building Services Director for review and approval.
+Monitoring Action #1: Prior to the issuance of demolition and/or building permits and at a minimum of 10-working days prior to any demolition, Conditions of Approval and or Mills attor.
+Measures and the applicant during the construction/grading phase of the project.
+The approved CMP shall be included as a note on the building and grading permit plans.
+(RMA - Planning Department and Public Works Department) MM007 - SHORING SYSTEM In order to mitigate the potential for collapse of temporary construction slopes, prior to issuance of a grading permit, the applicant/owner shall submit plans for an engineered slope protection system (shoring and bracing) to the RMA-Planning Department and RMA-Building Services Director for review and approval.
 The engineered protection system shall be designed and constructed by a qualified engineer or contractor who specializes in the field of shoring and bracing systems.
 Where the engineered protection system will be constructed within ten feet of any protected tree, a licensed professional arborist shall also review the plans and make recommendations as to how to mitigate potential impacts to the tree.
 The arborist's recommendations shall be incorporated into the plans and the arborist shall monitor that portion of the construction.
-(RMA-Planning Department) Mitig.
-Number 7.
-Permit Cond.
-Number 26.
+(RMA-Planning Department) MM008 - ASBESTOS Mitigation Measure #8: In order to reduce potential impacts to the public and sensitive receptors caused by the emission of hazardous materials into the William Number 7.
+8 Remit Cond Number 26.
+27.